DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2024-06-19-understanding-the-relationships-between-organisations-delivering-initial-teacher-training.md

 - contributing to curriculum design
 - designing and delivering mentor curriculums
 - supplying lead mentors
-- running intensive training and practice (ITP)
+- running Intensive Training and Practice (ITP)
 - quality assurance of aspects such as mentoring

 Lead partners may have multiple roles.
 Their responsibilities are agreed upon and